jonshiach/graphics-book/_sources/_pages/02_basic_shapes_in_OpenGL.md

 shaderID = LoadShaders("vertexShader.glsl", "fragmentShader.glsl");
 ```

 This code creates a program object which will be referred to by the integer `shaderID`.
+Now that we have an ID for our shader programmes, we need to instruct OpenGL to use it.
+To do this enter the following code

+```cpp
+// Use the shader program
+glUseProgram(shaderID);
+```

 ---

 ## Draw the triangle

-Now that we have created the VAO and VBO and written the shaders we can now draw the triangle.
+So we have created the VAO and VBO, and written the shaders we can now draw the triangle.
 The commands used to render a frame are contained in a while loop known as a **render loop**.
 This loop will continue until the window is closed or the escape key is pressed.

-After clearing the window using `glClear()`, we need to instruct OpenGL to use our shader program,  enter the following code

-```cpp
-// Use the shader program
-glUseProgram(shaderID);
-```

-Now we need to bind the VBO to the VAO and tell OpenGL where to find this data.
-Add the following code after we use the shader program.
+We need to bind the VBO to the VAO and tell OpenGL where to find this data.
+To do this add the following code after clearing the window

 ```cpp
 // Send the VBO to the shaders